dboucher6/Week4-GettingAndCleaningData/README.md

 run_analysis.R performs the following steps when executed:

-1. loads the plyr and dplyr packages
+1. loads the plyr, dplyr and reshape2 packages
 2. loads all of the required .txt files into R as tables
 3. merges the tables to form one data set
 4. applies meaningful variable names and labels
 5. selects the variables related to mean and standard deviation
 6. melts and casts the data set into a tidy one
 7. writes the result to a .txt file
-8. generates the related codebook